boborbt/CLambdaAlgorithms/README.md

 by swapping any edge in the network with the query edge and leaving a network that is still connected.
 For each query output "YES" if it improves the network, "No" if it does not.
 Each query has to be dealt independently from the others.

-The input files starts with a line containing the number N of nodes in the network followed by N-1 lines each one containing 3 integers denoting the N-1 edges
+The input files start with a line containing the number N of nodes in the network followed by N-1 lines each one containing 3 integers denoting the N-1 edges
-(the first two integers denote the edge end points, the third integer is the weight of the edgee).
-The file continues with a line containing the number Q of edge queries followed by Q lines containing 3 integers each (same format as the graph edges).
+(the first two integers denote the edge end points, the third integer is the weight of the edge).
+The files continue with a line containing the number Q of edge queries followed by Q lines containing 3 integers each (same format as the graph edges).

 Your output should consist of Q lines each one containing a 'YES' or 'NO' depending on whether the corresponding query edge improves the network or not.